tylerlam1/SENG_Notes/Third Year Term Two/CPSC471/ClassNotes.md

 When performing CARTESIAN PRODUCT, this operation is used to combine tuples from two relations in a combinatorial fashion.

 The JOIN operation combines the sequence of CARTESIAN PRODUCT followed by SELECT.
 This operation is important for any relational database with more than a single relation, because it allows us to combine related tuples from various relations.

+An EQUIJOIN operation uses the comparison operator =.
+The result of this operation is one or more pairs of attributes that have identical values in every tuple.

+An NATURAL JOIN operation is denoted by  * - was created to get rid of the second attribute in a EQUIJOIN attribute.
+The standard definition of EQUIJOIN requires that two JOIN attributes, have the same name in both operations.
+If not, the rename operation is performed instead.

+The complete set of algebra expressions is SELECT, PROJECT, UNION, DIFFERENCE, RENAME, CARTESIAN PRODUCT.
+All other algebra expressions can be expressed as a function of these expressions.

+Division operation can be applied to two relations.
+For a tuple t to appear in the result T of the DIVISION, the values of t must appear in R in combination with every tuple in S, where R / S. The Division operator A / B can only be applied if:
+* Attributes of B is a proper subset of Attributes of A.
+* The relation returned by division operator will have attributes (All attributes of A - All Attributse of B)
+* The relation returned by division operator will return those tuples from relation A which are associated to every B's tuple.

+A type of request that cannot be expressed in the basic relational algebra is to specify mathematical aggregate functions on collection of values from the database.
+Examples of such functions include retrieving the average or total salary of all employees or the total number of employee tuples.
+Common functions include SUM, AVERAGE, MAXIMUM, MINIMUM.

+OUTER JOIN involves keeping every tuple in the first or left relation R, if no matching tuple is found.
+The extra attributes are padded with null values.
+Right Outer Join keeps every tuple in the second or right relation S in the result of join.
+Full outer join keeps all tuples in both the left and right relations when no matching tuples are found, padding them with null values as needed.

+Outer Union was developed to take the union of tuples from two relations if the relations are not type compatible.
+This operation will take the union of tuples in two relations that are partially compatible, meaning that only some of their attributes are type compatible.